xwlinguistics/mywebsite/content/authors/admin/_index.md

 ---
-bio: My research interests include psycholinguistics and neurolinguistics of first and second language acquisition.
+bio: I am doctoral student in linguistics at the University of Kansas.
+My research interests include psycholinguistics and neurolinguistics of first and second language acquisition and processing.
 education:
   courses:
   - course: PhD student in Linguistics